 Quick, without looking, describe your luggage.
 How many colors is it?
 What are its external elements?
 Is it upright expandable, upright soft, or upright combination hard and soft?
 If these phrases are familiar to you, chances are you’ve experienced the frustrating labyrinth of lost luggage.
 You’ve stood before an indifferent airline employee, who handed you a chart of luggage descriptors.
 Then you did your best to describe it in codified terms, to increase your chances of finding your lost belongings.
 To increase your slim chance of locating your lost bag.
 In 2019, alone, airlines lost 24.8 million pieces of luggage.
-What happens to all those suitcases, you may be wondering.
+So, what happens to unclaimed baggage in the United States?

-Airlines sell unclaimed bags at auction, and now you can buy their contents on the internet.
+Airlines sell unclaimed baggage at auction, and now you can buy their contents online.
 The store, Unclaimed Baggage, lives at the intersection of scavenging and capitalism.
 It’s been a 50,000 square foot brick and mortar establishment in Scottsboro, Alabama, for an unbelievable 50 years.
-This year, they moved the enterprise online.
+This year, the organization officially started selling unclaimed baggage online.
 You can scroll through the lost ephemera of domestic airlines and other “travel and transportation companies.”

 Recreating the In-Store Experience Online

-Use the sidebar to filter items by price, size, color, material, and more.
+Use the sidebar of the Unclaimed Baggage website to filter items by price, size, color, material, and more.
 Or, let your inner thrifter out and just scroll through the pages of results for things like chain mail, diamond engagement rings, and tactical gear.
 Careful or you’ll get caught up in the story of where all this stuff came from.

 View the Best Places to Stargaze in America

 Want to catch the best glimpse of the stars with the new telescope you just copped?
 View our list of the best places to stargaze in the country.